MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/integrated-strategy-schema.md

 Or you could just forget about it, and write a combat logic for this agent alone

-It’s also possible to use just one operator!
+It's also possible to use just one operator!
 Use MAA to clear the level (due to other imperfections in logic, the possibility is very low)

 Reference examples: 1.
 Thorns in Phantom I.S.
 2. Texas the Omertosa in Mizuki I.S.
 3. Reed the Flame Shadow in Sami I.S.